devkennyy/rungeon/contributing.md

 - Ensure your contributions are safe for work.
 - Test your changes and ensure it works after clearing cache.

+## Commit Message
+- Do not end the subject line with a period
+- If more than 50 characters use the body (description)
+- Use the body to explain why not how, this can been seen in the code

 ## ESLint

 - Run the linter for a list of issues